-A total of 42 Extra Help Extension requests were approved, most of which involved highly technical medical positions.
+A total of 65 Extra Help Extension requests were approved, many of which involved highly technical medical positions, or that required only a short duration to complete a specific project.
 One Extra Help Extension request was denied.

 Supported Employee Program